1. Goals

 2.1.
 Finish base hardware build

-There will be plenty of time to add the LEGO top options.
-Our first focus is to ensure that everything else is constructed correctly.
+Our first focus is to ensure that everything is constructed correctly and has functional hardware.

 2.2.
 Run the examples to test the hardware